ArchangelX360/ycsb-visualization/README.md

 </p>

 This module provides a new thread that periodically checks if there is new measurements and if any stores them into a storage DB.
-We created a new MeasurementType "frontend" which is using a list of MongoDB Documents instead of (operation, latency) couples.
+We created a new MeasurementType "frontend" which is using a concurrent map of lists of MongoDB Documents instead of basic(operation, latency) couples.
 Choosing this MeasurementType will automatically launch the whole DB storage process.
-The MongoDB connexion will be initialize based on specified parameters or the default local ones and the periodic fetching process will be started.
+The MongoDB connexion will be initialized based on specified parameters or the default local ones and the periodic fetching process will be started.

 #### New parameter & measurement